 A rounded propostion

 After a ten-year run, the Seventies styling of the 60 series Land Cruiser Station Wagon had run its course.
 Functionality alone was no longer enough to win sales over competitors with more pleasing forms and higher gadget quotas.

 The new 80 series replacement arrived in 1990 at the pinnacle of the Japanese economic bubble.
 So immediately popular was it that in the first six months from its launch the production line was active around the clock to satisfy demand.
 Because the overall proportion of Land Cruisers being built at that time was heavily biased towards the new 80, it was this model that became the two-millionth Land Cruiser produced.

 Larger in every dimension, the car closed the gap between utility and luxury.
 The design was new from the ground up, offering a refined, wind tunnel honed shape, with large radii transitions between the roof, flanks and rear, plus a sharply raked windscreen.
 Like the 60, there was only one body configuration, though it could be beefed-up with optional arch flares.
-Depending on export market, seating was available for between five and ten people.
+Depending on the export market, seating was available for between five and ten people.

 Drivers of premium versions felt like they were in a command centre, isolated from the outside world and enjoying equipment levels the equal of any luxury saloon.
 For the first time in Land Cruiser history there was even leather covering the steering wheel!